alexdjetic/sysnavig/README.md

 - d: scroll down process

 ## alias
-here how to create an alias:
+- here how to create an alias: `alias /path/to/main.py >> .zshrc`
-`alias /path/to/main.py`
+- there also .bashrc for bash, fishrc for fish, ...

 ## the next advancement
 i want to improve this command to add the feature: